 - Pros: Excellent fuel economy and reduced tailpipe emissions

-- Cons: Higher purchase price, finding a mechanic can be challenging, costly battery pack will eventually require replacement
+- Cons: Finding a mechanic can be challenging, costly battery pack will eventually require replacement

 The primary benefit of owning a hybrid is that the gasoline-electric powertrain can provide excellent fuel economy, saving you money at the pump.
 Hybrid vehicles often get more than 33% better fuel economy when compared to the same model powered solely by a gasoline engine.
 Because hybrids use less fuel, they also produce fewer tailpipe emissions, generally making them more environmentally friendly.

-You can generally expect to pay somewhere between $2,000 and $7,000 (depending on the type of vehicle) to have a professional replace the battery pack.
+You can generally expect to pay somewhere between $2,000 and $7,000 (depending on the type of vehicle) to have a professional replace the battery pack once it eventually degrades.
 If you’re considering purchasing a hybrid, it’s a good idea to find out how much a replacement battery will cost for your model before you make a decision.

 Become Acquainted with the Different Types of Hybrid Systems